Welcome to today's edition of the Rush 24-7 podcast.

 These people were so all over the board last night, it was comedic.

-As you just heard, Russert asked, Will you pledge to have all the troops out by the end of your first term?
+As you just heard, Russert asked, will you pledge to have all the troops out by the end of your first term?

 Mrs. Clinton would not.

-No surprise there, she can say whatever suits her whenever it suits her.
+She can say whatever suits her whenever it suits her.

 Mrs. Clinton did pledge a few short weeks ago to have the troops out.